sdsc/data-transfer-roll/README.md

 % /root/rolltests/data-transfer.t
 ```

-This test temporarily adds a user, so it must be run as root.
-To run
-successfully, it requires a passwordless ssh key be added to root's
-~/.ssh/authorized_keys.
+To run successfully, this test must be run by a user that can ssh to localhost
+without a passphrase.

 ## License